 Perhaps because custumer focus was not enough, we created customer centrism.
 Apparently this is not enough and we now need Customer Obsession.
 That’s it.
 The whole focus of customer-latest for the prestigious research firm Forrester is Customer Obsession.
 It’s not only Forrester.
 As a well balanced comment from Ross Freedman points out, it’s all over the place.

 I appreciate the semantics and the drive towards serving the customer well, meeting their expectations, and beyond the expectations, and exceeding them, and even in pan-galactic delivery of expectations.

 My first question to the obsessed people is, why now?
-I thought this is at least 40 year old.
+I thought this is at least 40 years old.
 Why now?
-Perhaps is not the era of the Customer Obsession, is the era of the Customer Fear.
+Perhaps it’s not the era of Customer Obsession, it’s the era of Customer Fear.
 Why?
 Because the customer has choices, many, too many and too digital?
 Perhaps.
 Because it can leave you a star in the Trip Advisor or a poor red smiling face at the exit of the toilets in Heathrow airport, or after Security?
 OK, so you are afraid.
 Of what?
 Of the algorithm?
 Of the target imposed by your boss, not by any customer?